vj-ug/GoogleLogoChanger/README.md

 # GoogleLogoChanger
-Do not like the new Google Logo?
+Don't like the new Google Logo?
 Well here's a chrome extension that reverts the Google logo back to the old one!